Decoding Monthly Energetic Cycles

-We are all guided by deep elemental cycles that offer us insight, whether we have an overt awareness of them or not.
-While every body is different, in general the four phases of a woman’s moon cycle are often characterized by specific physical and energetic qualities.
-Taking note of these phases and getting to know them more intimately can be deeply empowering — knowing when our bodies are in a literal phase of creation or a time of winding down can support us in syncing our lives with this inner wisdom.
+We are all guided by deep elemental cycles that carry insight, whether we have an overt awareness of them or not.
+While every body is different, in general the four phases of a woman’s moon cycle can often characterized by specific physical and energetic qualities.
+Taking note of and getting to know these phases intimately can be deeply empowering.
+For example, knowing when our bodies are in a phase of creation or a time of winding down can support us in syncing our lives with this inner wisdom.
 Below are insights around phases throughout a typical 28 day cycle and are not regarded as official medical advice.

 Phase 1 – Menstruation

-This is a time of bleeding and release, and when many women may feel tired, bloated, unmotivated and wanting to rest.
-The phase begins on the first day of bleeding and is characterized by low progesterone levels.
-Energy and mood may be low and being productive can feel far off if not impossible.
-Our bodies instruct us to rest, go inward and move more slowly.
-We lean towards nourishment and are supported by warm healing waters.
-This may not be the best time to schedule an interview or expect to make big life decisions; we benefit from meeting ourselves where we are at in this inward phase so that our high energy, more confident selves can take the lead in other phases.
+This is a time of release, when many women experience tiredness, bloating, lack of motivation and desire to rest The phase begins on the first day of bleeding and is characterized by low progesterone levels.
+Energy and mood may feel lower and being productive can seem far off if not impossible.
+Our bodies are instructing us to rest, go inward and move more slowly.
+We can lean towards nourishment and find support in warm healing waters.
+This may not be the best time to schedule an interview or expect to make big life decisions; we benefit from meeting ourselves where we are at in this inward phase so that our higher energy selves can take the lead in other phases.
 Notice if lowering intake of sugar, alcohol and caffeine before this first phase starts brings ease to your experience.

 Phase 2 – Follicular Phase